tranhelen/tranhelen/_drafts/2016-11-21-whatdoyouthink.md

 ## Writing

 From here writing for satire splits from essay writing because of the use of exaggeration.
-Essay writing is typically more subdued and typically requires further study.
+Essay writing is more subdued and typically requires further study.
 Regardless, these techniques helped me kick-start my practice.

 Every essayist must be opinionated and all writing is documentation.
 No one needs to hear, _travel more_, _spend time away from work_, and _quit the job you hate_.
 Give more credit to your brain.
 It's filled with interesting things.